abhik2712/Apriori-Algorithm/README.md

 ### Model 2:

-- Added multiple LSTM layers along with dropout with probability 0.25 and 0.5 respectively.
+- Added **multiple LSTM layers along with dropout with probability 0.25 and 0.5 respectively**.
 - Remaining model remained the same as above.
 - **performance** : Accuracy : 84.42%
 -**Example** -